archimatika/DA-Samples/README.md

 # Design Automation

-Set of tools and technics for design automation used at Archimatika.
+Set of tools and techniques for design automation used at Archimatika.

 ## Public available tools